 5 Tips – How to Decrease Fuel Consumption

-So if your budget does not cover buying a newer, more fuel efficient car that has significantly better mileage... what can one do?
+If your budget does not cover buying a newer, more efficient car with significantly better mileage... what can you do?

-Surely you've wondered how some of the people you know never seem to care or complain about fuel prices as if they owned an oil rig.
-Ever wondered if perhaps they have access to a secret or know some tricks to reduce fuel consumption?
+Surely you've wondered how some of the people you know never seem to care or complain about fuel prices.
+As if they owned an oil rig.
+Ever wondered if perhaps they have access to a secret or know some tricks to decrease fuel consumption?

-Truth is they do have some knowledge that can be applied to reducing fuel consumption and render gas prices as less important news.
-Some of these tips you might have heard of and others are solid logic and out in the open that you may ask yourself how come you've never applied them?
+Truth is they do have some knowledge that can be applied easily.
+This would start reducing fuel consumption and render gas prices as less important news.
+Some of these tips you might have heard of.
+And others are solid logic & out in the open that you may ask how come you've never applied them?

-Read on and you too will be able to learn these tips and join the group that lives a more carefree car owner life.
+Read on and you too will be able to learn these tips!
+Prepare to join the group that lives a more carefree car owner life.
 Fuel consumption drops can range from 3% up to 20% for each action you take.
-Might not sound like a lot but it can add up if you apply multiple tips to your ownership / driving experience.
+Might not sound like a lot but it adds up if you apply multiple tips to your ownership / driving experience.

 What Causes High Fuel Consumption?